 Under his direction the Bands and Orchestras have continued a pursuit of excellence in competition and festivals at the county, state and national levels.
 At the age of 20 Mr. Stojakovich received a Bachelor of Science in Music Education from Duquesne University in Pittsburgh, Pennsylvania.
 He has done graduate work at the University of Maryland and West Chester University.

-Conductor of the Preparatory Orchestra
+Conductor of the Preparatory Orchestra and Assistant Conductor

 Conductor Ryan Tani is currently a second-year Masters student in Conducting at the Peabody Institute, studying under Marin Alsop and Markand Thakar.
 From 2011-2014 he served as Co-Founder and Music Director of the USC Concerto Chamber Orchestra, an ensemble dedicated to the performance of Baroque and Classical-era concertos.